BradHutchings/Mmojo-Server-v2/instructions/103-Build-Environment.md

 ---
 ### WSL vs Windows
 Windows Subsystem for Linux (WSL) lets you run a full Linux distribution directly on Windows.
-For building and deploying Mmojo Server, it offers a few advantages and disadvantages over the native Windows environment:
+For building and deploying Mmojo Server for Windows computers, it offers a few advantages and disadvantages over the native Windows environment:

 1. (Advantage WSL): No executable size limit.
 Windows itself has a 4 GB `.exe` size limit.
 For Mmojo Server, this means we cannot run an Actual Portable Execiutable (APE) file containing an LLM in the 4B parameter range or higher!
 2. (Advantage WSL): If you have NVIDIA drivers installed on your Windows host for a GPU that supports CUDA, you can run CUDA software from within WSL.
 3. (Advantage WSL): I don't have instructions for building directly on or for Windows (yet).
 4. (Advantage Windows): Vulkan demonstration software can be run with experimental, hard to find bridge software installed within WSL.
-It does not work well for Mmojo Server.
+The bridge software does not work well for Mmojo Server.

 Hyper-V virtual machines run on Windows 11 Pro do not have access to the host system's GPU.
 While they may offer a more robust sandbox for CPU inference with Mmojo Server, they tend to be less convenient and more work than WSL.